Position: Senior Post-doctoral Researcher

-Dr Laurence De Clippele is a marine ecologist who studies cold-water coral reefs and has a general interest in marine biodiversity, biogeography, ecosystem functioning, trophic ecology and pollution.
+Dr Laurence De Clippele is a marine ecologist who studies benthic habitats such as cold-water coral reefs, sponge grounds and seagrass meadows.
+She has a general interest in marine biodiversity, biogeography, ecosystem functioning, trophic ecology and pollution.
 Currently, she works as part of the European Horizon 2020 iAtlantic project, a multidisciplinary research programme seeking to assess the health of deep-sea and open-ocean ecosystems across the full span of the Atlantic Ocean.
-She is also a lecturer in the Msc Marine Systems and Policies programme.
+She is also a lecturer for the Marine Systems and Policies MSc programme.

-- Ecology: studying patterns in biodiversity and behaviours of cold-water coral reef fauna based on ROV videos, imagery and acoustic recordings.
+- Ecology: studying patterns in biodiversity and animal behaviours using video and image data

 - Ecosystem functions: quantifying the total nutrient cycling capacity of cold-water coral reefs

-- Characterising: describing the geomorphology of coral mounds across the Atlantic.
+- Geomorphology: describing the geomorphology of coral mounds across the Atlantic.

-Prior to this, she was conducting research as part of the H2020 ATLAS project where she has also filled- in as ATLAS project manager.
-She was also a project assistant and team leader at the International Edinburgh Science Festival.
+Prior to this, she was conducting research as part of the H2020 ATLAS project and has also worked for the Edinburgh Science Festival.
 Laurence did her PhD (Ecological and environmental controls on the fine-scale distribution of cold-water corals in the North-East Atlantic) at Heriot-Watt University (Edinburgh).
-Funded by the Leonardo Da Vinci Scholarship she also worked for 6 months at the Institute of Marine Research in Bergen (Norway) on the fauna associated with cold-water gorgonians and seapens.
-Her masters is in Marine and Lacustrine Sciences and Management with a major in Ecology and her bachelors is in Biology, during which she worked at the Tjärnö Marine biological laboratory (recovery of cold-water coral reefs) (Sweden) and participated in a course on intertidal biodiversity at the Roscoff marine station (France).
+Funded by the Leonardo Da Vinci Scholarship she also worked at the Institute of Marine Research in Bergen (Norway) on the fauna associated with cold-water gorgonians and seapens.
+She obtained an MSc in Marine and Lacustrine Sciences and Management and a BSc in Biology.